 Distributor Purchasing and Inventories.
 When selling our products through distributors, changes in distributors' inventory levels can impact our reported sales, and these changes may be affected by many factors, which may not be directly related to underlying demand for our products by veterinary practices, which are the end users.
 Therefore, we believe it is important to track sales to end users in the relevant periods by our significant distributors in order to distinguish between the impact of end-user demand and the impact of distributor purchasing dynamics on our reported revenue in those periods.
-In addition, where growth rates are affected by changes in end-user demand, we refer to this as the impact of changes in distributors' inventories on growth.
-The current year, distributors' inventories grew by less than those inventories grew in the comparable period of the prior year, then changes in distributors' inventories grew by more than those inventories grew in the comparable period.
-Conversely, if during the current year, distributors' inventories grew by more than those inventories grew in the comparable period of the prior year, then changes in distributors' inventories grew by more than those inventories grew in the comparable period.
+In addition, where growth rates are affected by changes in end-user demand, we refer to this as the impact of practice-level sales on growth.
+Where growth rates are affected by distributor purchasing dynamics, we refer to this as the impact of changes in distributors' inventories on growth.
+If during the current year, distributors' inventories grew by less than those inventories grew in the comparable period of the prior year, then changes in distributors' inventories would have an unfavorable impact on our reported sales growth in the current period.
 Conversely, if during the current year, distributors' inventories grew by more than those inventories grew in the comparable period of the prior year, then changes in distributors' inventories would have a favorable impact on our reported sales growth in the current period.